 The keep warm, low and high settings are an indication of wattage being drawn on, rather than an exact temperature.
 The reason they can’t give you exact temperatures is because it will vary by model, how much food is in there, room temperature, etc. Food cooked in a crock will reach an internal temperature greater than 74 C (165 F) for food safety reasons.
 Some models may automatically switch temperatures ranges for you.
 For instance, some will automatically switch to “keep warm” after a set amount of time.
 Some are programmable, allowing you to delay the start of cooking, indicating how many hours on low and high, etc.

-Very few recipes call for any stirring or anything that requires removing the lid often, because removing the lid causes a loss of heat which sets cooking back.
+Very few slow cooker recipes call for stirring or anything that requires removing the lid often, because removing the lid causes a loss of heat which sets the cooking time back.

 There has been a general belief that slow cookers are energy efficient, but that belief has been challenged.

-Slow cookers "run with lower energy wattage (70-250) than a conventional electric oven ( 2000-3000).
+Slow cookers “run with lower energy wattage (70-250 watts) than a conventional electric oven (2000-3000 watts).
 However, while slow cookers’ heating elements stay on continuously, electric ovens cycle their elements on and off as needed to maintain temperature, often being on for only about one fourth of the actual cooking time.
 And, modern ovens are well-insulated to retain heat.
 Assuming you would use a slow cooker on high for twice as many hours as your electric oven, the energy usage would probably come out about the same.”
 Gray, Sherry.
 University of Connecticut Extension Service.
 Are Crock Pots Economical?
 Accessed January 2016 at http://sustainableliving.uconn.edu/articles/crockpots.php

 Other factors with oven use include being able to fit many things in at once.

 Much of a slow cooker’s heat is lost out through the sides, which also makes them dangerous to touch during operation.